darthwalsh/bin/apps/ReadItLater.md

 - [ ] look into self-hosted omnivore
 - [ ] Check back on [obsidian plugin forks](https://github.com/omnivore-app/obsidian-omnivore/forks?include=active&page=1&period=2y&sort_by=last_updated) for anything interesting
 - [ ] See about beeminder (or some other Inbox dashboard, which could use the locally synced files)
+## RainDrop
+*don't confuse with readwise!*
+- [ ] learn more about it
+Premium features don't seem necessary: https://raindrop.io/pro/buy
 # Paid plans
 ## Readwise no free plan
-Cheapest plan is [$5/month](https://readwise.io/pricing)
+Cheapest plan is [$5/month](https://readwise.io/pricing) Heard really good things about it though: tracks YouTube, RSS, email newsletter
+- [ ] Try the free trial, maybe with this link: https://readwise.io/fromsergio

 ## Matter free doesn't have notes
 https://hq.getmatter.com/